 Jefferson Nunn founded Biotoxin Foundation in early 2020.
-His purpose and cause were driven by his personal experience with toxic and poisonous molds.
+His purpose and cause were driven by his personal experience with toxins.
 After suffering from symptoms caused by his personal exposure to mold, he discovered there were very few options for people enduring toxic mold.
-Doctors lacked sufficient education, medical science had little upon it, and there were very few ways to detect mold toxin inside a person.
+Doctors lacked sufficient education, medical science had little upon it, and there were very few ways to detect toxin inside a person.

 Through his personal experience, Jefferson decided to gather a group of like-minded individuals to found the Biotoxin Foundation.
 Biotoxin Foundation’s purpose is: